SparkyLinux is a Linux distro that can ignite your daily computing experience. Its spark is pushing me to rethink my computing priorities.

 I had not planned on reviewing version 5.7.
 Instead, I was looking for a quick replacement for the discontinued Quirky Linux.
 I had been using Quirky on a USB drive for convenience and portability when bouncing around computers on various work projects.
 However, my positive experience led to this review.

 Why the glee over rolling releases?
-This upgrade method pushes the latest packages and edition upgrades as they are ready, without requiring a complete reinstallation.
-This approach is a big convenience, especially if you’re running SparkyLinux from the USB drive.
+This upgrade method pushes the latest packages and edition upgrades as they are ready without requiring a complete reinstallation.
+This approach is a big convenience, especially if you’re running SparkyLinux from a USB drive.

 Rolling Update and Portability Too

 Quirky Linux was a Linux-on-a-stick derivative of Puppy Linux.
 Although Puppy Linux and other offshoot distros still exist, I was drawn to the rolling release potential on a USB drive installation.